Con607/RealEstateTest/README.md

 5. Then you can run the bundle command "bundle"

 6. The project uses sidekiq and redis to monitor the jobs on the background so we need to install it.
-We install it with the following commands:
+We install it with the following commands.
 	- Download the pacakge "wget http://download.redis.io/redis-stable.tar.gz"
 	- Unzip it "tar xvzf redis-stable.tar.gz"
 	- Get in the folder of the unziped file "cd redis-stable"
 	- Compile it "make"
 	- Install it "make install"
 	- Check if everything is alright "make test"
-The installation instructions are here: https://redis.io/topics/quickstart in case you run into any problems.
+	- The installation instructions are here: https://redis.io/topics/quickstart in case you run into any problems.

 7. Now we go back to our rails project folder and start the redis server with the following command "redis-server"